-These oven baked chicken wings are SO easy to make and seriously addicting!
-They’re crispy, flavorful and the perfect party appetizer.
-Coat them in your favorite sauce and dig in!
+These oven baked chicken wings are easy to make and seriously addicting!
+They’re crispy, flavorful and a healthier way to enjoy your favorite party appetizer.

 You can’t have a game day celebration without chicken wings!
 It’s one of those classic party appetizers that everyone loves.
 We always make a plate of them, along with bbq meatballs or little smokies, jalapeno poppers and pigs in a blanket.

 With the big game coming up, I wanted to share one of the most popular game day appetizers out there: chicken wings!
 There’s something about crispy wings coated in a delicious and tangy sauce that just screams football (or any sport for that matter).
 They are so tender, flavorful and seriously addicting.